milkfirst/Music_Mixer/README.md

-# Singing Dino Land the Music Mixer
+# The Singing Pet Show Music Mixer

 Creating a Music Mixer called "The Singing Pet Show" where the magical pets in the land make sounds together that create music!